-Sears/Wills, the international travel aggregator, achieved a 1598 percent increase in its employee satisfaction score this year by making one simple change to its annual anonymous attitude survey: Employees are now required to sign the surveys.
+Sears/Wills, the international travel aggregator, achieved a 1598 percent increase in its employee satisfaction score this year by making one simple change to its annual anonymous attitude survey: Employees are now required to provide their signatures when submitting.

 “Everything is still anonymous,” says Myrna Pillings, the company’s VP of Human Resources.
-“All we ask is that employees provide their signatures.”
+“All we ask is that employees sign their names in the space indicated.”

-In 2022 the survey indicated that only 8 percent of employees were satisfied with their jobs.
-In 2023, the number dropped to 6 percent.
-“Obviously we had a problem and we needed to do something,” says Pillings.
+In 2020 the survey showed that only 8 percent of employees were satisfied with their jobs.
+In 2021, the number dropped to 6 percent.
+“Obviously we had a problem and we needed to do something to get those numbers up,” says Pillings.

-“A committee of vice presidents met with this individual and determined after intense questioning that he was probably not suited for his position and that his best option was to seek employment elsewhere,” says Pillings.
+“A committee of vice presidents met with this person and determined after intense questioning that he was probably not suited for his position and that his best option was to seek another opportunity,” says Pillings.

 Before coming up with the survey change, Pillings says the company was considering several other options to improve satisfaction – including complimentary mints every Thursday, opening blinds for an hour a day to let in the sun, and a temporary moratorium on publicly berating under-performers.